jrockway/json-logs/README.md

 Any captures in the regex match become fields in the output (and for JQ to inspect).
 By default, they are named `$1`, `$2`, etc. but you can choose your own name with the `(?P<name>regex goes here)` syntax.

+By default, regexes are run on the parsed message, field keys, and JSON-marshaled field values.
+You can customize this by passing `-S` or `--regex-scope`.
+A value of `kv` would only match keys and values, for example.
+Matching is stopped as soon as match is found; use a `jq` program if you want to find all matches and analyze them.

 ## Highlighting